Behavior of the distance exponent for $\frac{1}{|x-y|^{2d}}$ long-range percolation: Strict monotonicity of the distance exponent

 \subsection{The proof of Theorem \ref{theo:strictmonotonicity}}

 With the knowledge from the previous subsections, we are now ready to go to the proof of Theorem \ref{theo:strictmonotonicity}.
-The proof consists out of three main parts: First, we define what good paths in a renormalized graph.
-Then we show that every long enough path is good, with high probability.
-Finally, we argue how this implies strict monotonicity of the distance exponent.
+The proof consists of five main parts: In part (A), we describe how to extract certain subpaths from a path $P$ in $G^\prime$.
+In part (B), we define a notion of {\sl influential} paths in a renormalized graph $G^\prime$.
+Then, in part (C), we show that all paths of length $t$ are influential with probability approaching $1$ exponentially fast, as $t$ increases.
+In part (D), we show how this implies the uniform upper bound on the derivative of the expected distance (inequality \eqref{eq:condition derivative}), and in part (E) we show that this implies the strict monotonicity of the distance exponent.